Demographics of Sabah: Kadazan-Dusun

 The Kadazan-Dusun is the largest indigenous group in Sabah, comprising the blending of the Kadazan and Dusun peoples and their 40 sub-groups.
 Each sub-group has a different (though largely mutually intelligible) language and tradition.
 Although the term Kadazan-Dusun is primarily used to collectively refer to the two groups as a whole, it also sometimes includes other groups like the Murut, Orang Sungai, Rungus, Tidong, and Lun Bawang/Lun Dayeh peoples.
 These other ethnic groups also identify as "other bumiputera".

 Today, the Kadazan reside mainly in urban areas, whereas the Dusun prefer the hills and upland valleys.
-The Kadazan are mostly settled in the areas around Penampang, Papar, Ranau, Tambunan, and Keningau, whereas the Dusun are mostly concentrated in the areas of Tuaran, Ranau, and Tambunan.
+The Kadazan are mostly settled in the areas around Penampang, Putatan, Papar, Membakut, and Beaufort, whereas the Dusun are mostly concentrated in the areas of Kota Kinabalu, Kuala Penyu, Tuaran, Ranau, Tambunan, Telupid, Keningau, Kota Belud, Kota Marudu, and Beluran.
 The Kadazan-Dusun were once known for their headhunting practices as well for their skills as farmers, hunters, and river fisherfolk.